 Coronavirus disease 2019 (COVID-19) is an illness caused by a novel coronavirus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-Coronaviruses are a family of viruses that cause contagious illnesses that affect the respiratory system, such as the common cold.
-SARS-CoV-2 causes mild symptoms (cough, fever, trouble breathing) in ~81% of patients who get it, according to a report of over 70,000 people with COVID-19 in China (Wu, 2020).
+Coronaviruses are a family of viruses that cause contagious illnesses that affect the respiratory system, like the common cold.
+SARS-CoV-2 causes mild symptoms (cough, fever, trouble breathing) in about 80% of patients who get it (Wu, 2020).

-For some people who get COVID-19 (usually those over 70 years old, or who have other health problems, or both), the symptoms can be more severe, and they need to go to the hospital and may even need to be put on a breathing machine.
+For some people who get COVID-19 (usually those over 65 years old, or who have other health problems, or both), the symptoms can be more severe, and they need to go to the hospital and may even need to be put on a ventilator (breathing machine).

 How to prevent COVID-19

 There are some best practices you can follow to help lower the risk of spreading any respiratory infection like the common cold or flu (most of these are things you probably already do out of common courtesy!).
 Vaccines will help curb the spread of COVID-19 which is why it’s so important to get vaccinated.
 Until you’ve been vaccinated, the CDC recommends the following:

 - Avoid close contact with people who are sick.
-To help prevent the spread of the disease, practice social distancing, which involves staying at least six feet away from everybody.
+To help prevent the spread of the disease, practice social distancing (6 feet of separation) when guidelines indicate.

-- Wear a cloth mask in public areas where social distancing is difficult (this helps prevent you from spreading the virus to others), and in outdoor areas if you’re in close contact with others.
+- Wear a cloth mask in indoor public areas (this helps prevent you from spreading the virus to others), and in outdoor areas if you’re in close contact with others.